//

 Table of Contents

-What are 'Research Alternatives'?
+What are 'Alternative Assignments'?

 Research Alternatives are on-line tutorials that require students to read about and experience psychological phenomena.
 Students are required to complete a written assignment as they go through each tutorial.
 Research Alternatives have deadlines and must be completed by the due date shown in the assignment description.